tbma79/sane-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Richard T. B. Ma Wins the Best Paper Award Runners-up from ACM Mobihoc 2020
 date: 2020-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Richard for winning the Best Paper Award Runners-up from the ACM Mobihoc Conference 2020.

 <!--more-->